Ride to Hell: Retribution: Development

 Deep Silver Vienna planned to use a film-style production model to develop this game together with Eutechnyx, a Gateshead-based independent games studio, as well as several other contributors.

 It was originally conceived as an open-world game, allowing the driving of a large range of motorbikes and cars and various forms of combat (hand-to-hand and with guns, both on foot and on a bike) through the deserts and towns of late-1960s California.
 Concept art was provided for the lead characters by Massive Black.
-A story was written, dialogue recorded, and cut scenes completely motion-captured for this first incarnation of the game, and much of the vehicles, world, and locations were created (at least to an early stage) over the several years this first incarnation was in development.
+A story was written, dialogue recorded, and cut scenes completely motion-captured for this first incarnation of the game, and much of the vehicles, world, and locations were created (at least to an early stage) over the several years it was in development.

 Ride to Hell: Retribution was originally announced in 2008, as Ride to Hell and due for release in 2009 according to an early trailer.
-However, various gaming websites such as IGN reported Ride to Hell as canceled.
+However, various gaming websites such as IGN reported Ride to Hell as cancelled.
 The game was removed from Deep Silver's website.
 Development continued at Eutechnyx without the involvement of Deep Silver Vienna (which was closed down in early 2010) and the design was heavily revised, losing the open-world elements of the game and splitting it into several titles.

 In February 2013, the game was classified R18+ by the Australian Classification Board signalling that the game may be headed for release.
 In March, another ACB classification was filed with the name "Cook's Mad Recipe", also sharing the same file number and numerous other details as the previous classification but this name was to be applied to downloadable content planned to be available for the game on or after launch.

-In April, Ride to Hell resurfaced as three games sharing the same theme and branding: Ride to Hell: Retribution on PlayStation 3, Xbox 360, and PC, a beat-em-up with a biker theme, handled by Eutechnyx and was released on 25 June; Ride to Hell: Route 666 on PSN (PlayStation 3) and XBLA (Xbox 360), focusing on road combat, and handled by Black Forest Games; and Ride to Hell: Beatdown, aimed at mobile platforms.
+In April, Ride to Hell resurfaced as three games sharing the same theme and branding: Ride to Hell: Retribution on PlayStation 3, Xbox 360, and Windows, a beat-em-up with a biker theme, handled by Eutechnyx and released on 25 June in North America, 28 June in Europe, and 4 July in Australia; Ride to Hell: Route 666 on PSN (PlayStation 3) and XBLA (Xbox 360), focusing on road combat, and handled by Black Forest Games; and Ride to Hell: Beatdown, aimed at mobile platforms.